morphed

 Why do my anime prompts look inconsistent?

 Most likely conflicting style references.
 "Photorealistic anime watercolor" asks for three incompatible things.
-Pick one style anchor, add one complementary modifier maximum, and keep the color palette consistent across the prompt.
+Pick one style anchor, add one complementary modifier maximum, and keep the color palette consistent.
+See the style-mixing rule in the section above.

-Create Anime and Action Figure Art with Morphed
+Create Anime and Action Figure Art on Morphed

 Generate anime characters, manga illustrations, and action figure photography using these Nano Banana prompts on Morphed.
-Both model versions are available alongside 15+ other AI models — try the same character concept on different models and pick the style that fits your project.
+All three model versions (Nano Banana, Pro, and Nano Banana 2) are available alongside 15+ other AI image models.
+Try the same character concept across models and pick the style that fits your project.